nbed/education/README.md

 ## Site Deployment

 1. Build `www` directory
-2. `bash deploy.sh` which outputs the full site - portal, school-improvement-indicators, improvement-frameworks to `prod` directory
+2. `bash bundle.sh` which outputs the full site - portal, school-improvement-indicators, improvement-frameworks to `prod` directory
 3. Copy this directory to the `nbed.github.io` repo under the nbed account
 4. Commit and upload to `master` branch
 5. Test changes at nbed.github.io